 Large: Trips 21-35 students.
 These are our largest trips.

-We project our Ultimate Europe 21 Day trip to fall into the medium range, but trip sizes differ from year to year.
+Typically, our Ultimate Europe 21 Day trip falls into the medium range, but trip sizes differ from year to year.

 How does this program connect to other programs?